Karlos348/dBlik/README.md

 solana airdrop 2
 ```

-2 SOL may not be sufficient to deploy the program, so use [Faucet  ↗](https://faucet.solana.com/) to get more.
+2 SOL may be insufficient to deploy the program, so use [Faucet  ↗](https://faucet.solana.com/) to get more.

 Update `./Anchor.toml`
 ```